weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/10-Terraform-Modules/10-01-Terraform-Modules-Basics/README.md

 - Also, members of your organization might produce modules specifically crafted for your own infrastructure needs.
 Terraform Cloud and Terraform Enterprise both include a private module registry for sharing modules internally within your organization.

 2. Module Basics
-  - Defining a Child Module
+  - Defining a Child Module = To call a module means to include the contents of that module into the configuration with specific values for its input variables.
-    - Source (Mandatory)
+    - Source (Mandatory) = Its value is either the path to a local directory containing the module's configuration files, or a remote module source that Terraform should download and use.
+Source=Local paths, Terraform Registry, GitHub, Bitbucket, Generic Git, Mercurial repositories, HTTP URLs, S3 buckets, GCS buckets, Modules in Package Sub-directories
-    - Version
+    - Version = When using modules installed from a module registry, we recommend explicitly constraining the acceptable version numbers to avoid unexpected or unwanted changes.
     - Meta-arguments (count, for_each, providers, depends_on, )
-    - Accessing Module Output Values
+    - Accessing Module Output Values = The resources defined in a module are encapsulated, so the calling module cannot access their attributes directly.
+However, the child module can declare output values to selectively export certain values to be accessed by the calling module. e.g., module.<module_local_name>.<param>
     - Tainting resources within a module

 ## Step-02: Defining a Child Module